zackargyle/service-workers/packages/service-worker-mock/README.md

       global,
       makeServiceWorkerEnv(),
       makeFetchMock(),
-      // If you're using sinon ur similar you'd probably use below instead of makeFetchMock
+      // If you're using sinon or similar you'd probably use below instead of makeFetchMock
       // fetch: sinon.stub().returns(Promise.resolve())
     );
     jest.resetModules();